-Some scholars believe that the word wine has only roots in Semitic languages.
-However, if the Indo European vinum – wine in Latin – borrowed from Arabic wain and Hebrew yayin, the same word definitely owes to Georgian ghvini (or ghvino) while old English win, German wein, French vin, the Italian vino and dozens of other wyn, vyn, wijn alike European words, all descended from the Latin vinum.
+Some scholars believe that the word wine has roots in Semitic languages.
+However, if the Indo-European vinum – wine in Latin – was borrowed from Arabic wain and Hebrew yayin, the same word definitely owes a lot to Georgian ghvini (or ghvino) while old English win, German wein, French vin, the Italian vino and dozens of other wyn, vyn, wijn alike European words, all descended from the Latin vinum.
 The Georgian word ghvini goes back to Proto-Kartvelian (South Caucasian) which maybe, in turn, borrowed from the Proto-Armenian gini.

 Thus, from the Caucasus - which has been long considered as the primary origin of viticulture on the basis of archeological, botanical and bio-molecular studies - it appears that the name, production and trade of wine gradually but simultaneously spread west to Anatolia, Thrace and Greece and southeast to Mesopotamia, eastern Mediterranean Palestine and Egypt.

 The expansion of wine culture was also facilitated by Phoenician merchants who, from 2,700 B.C. to 350 B.C., traded by sea extensively across all the Mediterranean basin from all their city-states based along Syria, Lebanon and Palestine.